pi-gate/driver/README.md

 ### features added with this fork
 =================================

-- Added driver for Pi-Gate board
+- Added driver for Pi-Gate® board
-- Added samples for Pi-Gate board
+- Added samples for Pi-Gate® board

 Sample code for Raspberry PI is located under [RadioHead/examples/raspi/pi-gate][3] folder.